-- I.e. the requirement is that given any values for the bound arguments, it must be effectively possible to compute values for the other arguments, and to compute all such solutions. - Together with the range-restriction defined below, this ensures that each single application of the T_P -operator is computable and has a finite result.
+- Together with the range-restriction defined below, this ensures that each single application of the T_P -operator is computable and has a finite result. - Of course, in the limit (minimal model), it is still possible that user-defined predicates have infinite extensions.

-Of course, in the limit (minimal model), it is still possible that user-defined predicates have infinite extensions.
 Which is also bad, because it means that the computation does not terminate.

-- 1 Datalog
+However, each approximation T_P ↑ n of the minimal model can be effectively computed.

-- 2 Formal Treatment of Built-In Predicates
+2 Formal Treatment of Built-In Predicates

-- 3 Range-Restriction, Allowedness
+3 Range-Restriction, Allowedness

-- 4 Function Symbols and Built-In Predicates
+4 Function Symbols and Built-In Predicates